Project Planning Checklist: 5 Steps Every Project Plan Should Follow

 As such, there are several factors that go into scheduling resources for a project, including:

-Identify key resources
+Identifying key resources

-- What skill sets are needed to complete each deliverable?
+What skill sets are needed to complete each deliverable?

-- Can each requirement be met by an in-house team, or should a project phase be outsourced?
+Can each requirement be met by an in-house team, or should a project phase be outsourced?

-Consider resource constraints
+Considering resource constraints

-- How does pay rate and project billing factor into budget restrictions?
+How does pay rate and project billing factor into budget restrictions?